combinatrix-ai/PromptTrail/README.md

 - PromptTrail is designed to be lightweight and easy to use.
 - Manipulating LLM is actually not that complicated, but LLM libraries are getting more and more complex to embrace more features.
 - PromptTrail aims to provide a simple interface for LLMs and let developers implement their own features.

+## Showcase

+- If you build something with PromptTrail, please share it with us via Issues or Discussions!